• Skip to main content

 Abeer Rizvi

-Easy JELL-O marshmallow candy or JELL-O pinwheels, made in 1 hour with 4 basic ingredients.
-This is a simple no bake dessert or snack for kids parties.
+Easy jello marshmallow candy squares, pinwheels or roll ups, homemade with 4 simple ingredients in 1 hour.
+This no bake dessert or snack is perfect for kids parties.

 4.63 from 8 ratings